National Radioactive Waste Management Facility - Radioactive waste

 Both options, disposal and storage, are designed to contain waste and to isolate it from the environment to the extent necessary.

-Disposal refers to the emplacement of radioactive waste into a facility or a location with no intention of retrieving the waste.
+Disposal refers to the emplacement of radioactive waste into a facility with no intention of retrieving the waste.

 Storage refers to the temporary retention of radioactive waste in a facility or a location with the intention of moving the waste to a final disposal site at a later date.
 The period of storage may vary depending on the waste and the type of facility.